ceuk/ceuk/README.md

 ## Hi there 👋

-I'm a full-stack developer and product manager and tech entreprenuer living the UK.
+I'm a full-stack developer, product manager and tech entreprenuer living the UK.

 ### My To-do list